Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

-With Definition \ref{def:richfeat} in hand, lifting the definition of {\em Nominatable Distributions} first introduced in \cite{lyzinski2017consistent} to the attributed graph setting is relatively straightforward. \begin{definition} For a given $n,m\in\Z_{>0}$ and given sets of discrete vertex and edge features $\cv$ and $\ce$, respectively, the set of \emph{Richly Featured Nominatable Distributions of order $(n,m)$ with feature sets $\cv$ and $\ce$}, denoted $\mathcal{F}_{\cv,\ce}^{(n,m)}$, is the collection of all families of distributions of the form
+With Definition \ref{def:richfeat} in hand, lifting the definition of {\em Nominatable Distributions} first introduced in \cite{lyzinski2017consistent} to the attributed graph setting is relatively straightforward. \begin{definition} Given $n,m\in\Z_{>0}$ and sets of discrete vertex and edge features $\cv$ and $\ce$, respectively, the set of \emph{Richly Featured Nominatable Distributions of order $(n,m)$ with feature sets $\cv$ and $\ce$}, which we denote $\mathcal{F}_{\cv,\ce}^{(n,m)}$, is the collection of all families of distributions of the form